 2Jack N. Rakove, The Beginnings of National Politics: An Interpretive History of the Continental Congress (New York: Alfred A. Knopf, 1979): 333–359; Robert Middlekauff, The Glorious Cause: The American Revolution, 1763–1789 (New York: Oxford University Press, 1982): 620–621.

 3Clinton J. Rossiter, 1787: The Grand Convention (New York: W.W.
 Norton, 1966): 361.

 4Middlekauff, The Glorious Cause: The American Revolution, 1763–1789: 629–640; Rossiter, 1787, The Grand Convention: 169–171, 185–196.

-5The five signatories who signed the Constitution but did not serve in the Continental Congress are Richard Bassett of Delaware, Jacob Broom of Delaware, John Blair of Virginia, Charles Cotesworth Pinckney of South Carolina, and David Brearley of New Jersey.
+5The five signatories who signed the Constitution but did not serve in the Continental or Confederation Congresses are Richard Bassett of Delaware, John Blair of Virginia, David Brearley of New Jersey, Jacob Broom of Delaware, and Charles Cotesworth Pinckney of South Carolina.
 For a complete list of signatories, see "The Constitution of the United States: A Transcription," www.archives.gov (accessed 23 June 2014).

 6Middlekauff, The Glorious Cause: The American Revolution, 1763–1789: 648; Jackson Turner Main, The Anti-Federalists: Critics of the Constitution, 1781–1788 (Chicago: Quadrangle Books, 1964): ix-xiii; Max Farrand, ed.
 The Records of the Federal Convention of 1787, rev. ed.
 (1911; repr., New Haven: Yale University Press, 1966), 2: 648–649.
 A member of Virginia's General Assembly, George Mason did not serve in the Continental or Confederation Congresses at any point during his political career.